Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

        c3d4811fc3cd0       0215a709bdd9b       3 days ago           Running             weave-npc                                    0                   f5e25c12e617e
       ```

-   1. Stop any running cotainers from the output of our `crictl ps` command
+   1. Stop any running containers from the output of our `crictl ps` command

       ***NOTE:*** There should be no containers.